SankaineSanayet/Churn-Prediction/README.md

 # Data Preprocessing
 In this phase, we prepared the dataset for modeling by encoding categorical variables, scaling features, removing outliers and performing feature engineering.
-The final step was splitting the data into training and testing set in preparation for modeling
+The final step was splitting the data into training and testing set in preparation for modeling.
+We use class weights approach to deal with the class imbalance so as to prevent overfitting.

 # Modeling
 The Logistic Regression has been used as our base model for performance comparison purposes with the rest of the models.